Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 add_subdirectory( SampleProject )
 ```

 There is a root CMakeLists.txt file that includes both projects.
-Laniakea Engine that will be built as a library and SampleProject that uses Laniakea library to build executable game.
+Laniakea Engine will be built as a library and SampleProject that uses the Laniakea library to build an executable game.

 ```
 # Laniakea Engine CmakeLists.txt